-Inside Jaguar Land Rover Classic Works
+One year on: inside Jaguar Land Rover Classic Works

-The new building is on the Prologis Park in Ryton, on the outskirts of Coventry, the site of the old Rootes, later Peugeot, factory.
+Jaguar Land Rover Classic Works is on the Prologis Park in Ryton, on the outskirts of Coventry, the site of the old Rootes, later Peugeot, factory.
 It's also a few doors down from Jaguar Land Rover’s equally plush Special Vehicle Operations HQ.
 It’s open to the public on a pre-booked basis, with three-hour Works Tours for £49 or £39 for children.

 In the next row of bays, there are yet more Series Land Rovers, and a long line of much newer Defenders, all awaiting the V8 Works conversion.
 There will be 150 of these built, again from chassis-up, replacing brakes, suspension and all running gear, refurbishing chassis and bodywork, and retrimming the cabins.
 It’s reckoned well over half sold out within a day of them being announced.